Skip to main content

 The course team seeks to recruit students who can demonstrate:

-• a broad interest in fashion, visual culture, and social issues, as well an awareness of technology;
+• a broad interest in fashion, visual culture, the media, climate, social and racial justice

 • an understanding of the need for a critical and analytical approach to the area of study;